Palolem Beach Guesthouses 🏖️ Where to stay in South Goa, India

 Since we couldn’t unpack our backs, this place wasn’t suitable for more than just the one night.
 Apart from a small table – and the floor – there was no place to actually put anything.

 The food at Abel Cressida was good and reasonably priced.
-You can also organize boat trip from here to various destinations including Monkey Island and Butterfly Beach.
+You can also organize boat trips from here to various destinations including Monkey Island and Butterfly Beach.

-At Brendan’s, we paid 1,800 rupees (€25) per night for an AC beach cabin (reduced from 3,000 after much negotiation).
+At Brendan’s Guesthouse, we paid 1,800 rupees (€25) per night for an AC beach cabin (reduced from 3,000 after some negotiation).
 The cabin was up some steep stairs on the first landing, with peripheral sea view.
 Following our first night at Abel Cressida, this cabin at Brendan’s was relative luxury: We even had a TV and fridge!
 We didn’t use the TV, but the fridge was a real bonus.